MicrosoftDocs/azure-docs/articles/private-5g-core/packet-core-dashboards.md

 Each statistic is displayed in a **panel**.
 The packet core dashboards use the types of panel described in [Types of panel](#types-of-panel).

 Panels are organized into **rows**.
 Each dashboard has a minimum of one row.
-You can show and hide individual rows by clicking on the header of the row.
+You can show and hide individual rows by selecting the header of the row.

 ### Types of panel

 The packet core dashboards use the following types of panel.
-For all panels, you can select the **i** icon in the top-left corner to display more information about the statistic(s) covered by the panel.
+For all panels, you can select the **i** icon in the upper-left corner to display more information about the statistic(s) covered by the panel.

 - **Graph** panels are used to display multiple statistics and/or recent changes in a statistic.
 When you move the mouse over a graph panel, hover help shows the value of the statistic at that moment in time.